 - 1. Transfer the PCR product to a 2 ml tube.
 Label the tube with your initials. - 2.
-Add 5 volumes of Buffer PB to 1 volume of PCR sample and mix. - 3.
-E.g. If the PCR volume is 50 μl, add 250 μl Buffer PB. - 4.
-Label a column on the side and top with your initials. - 5.
-Handle the columns with great care, wearing clean gloves.
+Add 5 volumes of Buffer PB to 1 volume of PCR sample and mix. - E.g. If the PCR volume is 50 μl, add 250 μl Buffer PB. - 3.
+Label a column on the side and top with your initials. - Handle the columns with great care, wearing clean gloves.
 Do not touch the base of the column to anything once removed from the bag.
-Place inside the collection tube immediately. - 6.
-Apply the PCR sample to the column. - 7.
-Centrifuge the column at 13,000 rpm for 1 minute. - 8.
-Discard the flow-through into a small waste container. - 9.
-This is the solution that is now in the collection tube. - 10.
-Add 750 μl Buffer PE to the column. - 11.
+Place inside the collection tube immediately. - 4.
+Using a micropipette, apply the PCR sample to the column. - 5.
+Centrifuge the column at 13,000 rpm for 1 minute. - 6.
+Discard the flow-through into a small waste container. - Flow-through is the solution that is now in the collection tube. - 7.
+Add 750 μl Buffer PE to the column. - 8.
 Centrifuge at 13,000 rpm for 1 minute.
-Discard the flow through. - 12.
-Centrifuge the column at 13,000 for 1 minute to remove residual Buffer PE. - 13.
-Label a new microcentrifuge tube with your initials and unknown number. - 14.
-Place the column in the microcentrifuge tube. - 15.
+Discard the flow through. - 9.
+Centrifuge the column at 13,000 for 1 minute to remove residual Buffer PE. - 10.
+Label a new microcentrifuge tube with your initials and unknown sample name. - 11.
+Place the column in the microcentrifuge tube. - 12.
 Place 50 ul Buffer EB directly onto the membrane, without touching the membrane with the tip (changing your tip between each sample).
-Incubate the columns 1 minute. - 16.
-Centrifuge 1 minute at 13,000 rpm. - 17.
-Record the location of each column in the centrifuge.
+Incubate the column 1 minute at room temperature. - When you open the cap of the membrane and look down the column, you will see the white membrane.
+Aim for this as you drop on the EB. - 13.
+Centrifuge 1 minute at 13,000 rpm. - Record the location of each column in the centrifuge.
 Occasionally, the tops of the tubes snap off.
-If the location isn't noted and both lids snap off, there is no way of knowing which sample is in which tube.

-18. Remove the column and store your tube on ice.
+If the location isn't noted and both lids snap off, there is no way of knowing which sample is in which tube. - 14.
+Remove the column and store your tube on ice.